ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/tasks/retrieve.rst

 .. include:: ../_includes/group_types.rst

-For example, we could use the following query to find all Incidents associated with the Task with ID 12345:
+For example, you could use the following query to find all Incidents associated with the Task with ID 12345:

 .. code::

     GET /v2/tasks/12345/groups/incidents

-We can also drill down even further by adding the ID of an associated Group to the end of the query like:
+You can also delve further by adding the ID of an associated Group to the end of the query:

 .. code::